Your Itinerary

 Fly from Queenstown to Melbourne, Australia, and enjoy free time in the city.

-Embark on a food tour of Melbourne with a local author and culinary storyteller.
+Embark on a food tour of Melbourne with a culinary storyteller.
 Home to many thriving immigrant communities, Melbourne has long been considered one of Australia’s gastronomic hubs.
 On this foodie walk through the city’s famed laneways, we’ll experience a range of flavors and cuisines over lunch at three popular venues.
 Start with an Asian entree with wine; move on to an Italian restaurant for a main dish accompanied with more wine, and finish off the tour with a gelato dessert at our third stop.
 Spend the rest of the day at leisure.

 Catch a flight to Uluru, in the heart of the Australian outback.
 Visit the Cultural Centre of the Uluru–Kata Tjuta National Park—a UNESCO World Heritage site—and learn about the beliefs and customs of the Anangu, the area’s traditional Indigenous owners.
 Then take a guided walk along both the northwest and southern sides of Uluru to learn about the history of the area, hear the stories of the Anangu people and gaze upon these awe-inspiring uplifted sandstone rock formations.